Advance excerpts of Romney's convention speech

 * President Obama promised to slow the rise of the oceans and to heal the planet.
 MY promise...is to help you and your family.

-* We will honour America's democratic ideals because a free world is a more peaceful world.
+* We will honor America's democratic ideals because a free world is a more peaceful world.

 * The America we all know has been a story of the many becoming one, uniting to preserve liberty, uniting to build the greatest economy in the world, uniting to save the world from unspeakable darkness. ...
 That America, that united America, will preserve a military that is so strong, no nation would ever dare to test it.